-Mob Angered By Airstrikes Tries To Storm U.S. Embassy Compound In Baghdad
+U.S. Sends Reinforcements As Protesters Try To Enter U.S. Embassy Compound In Baghdad

 Iranian-backed militia members and their supporters threw rocks and set fires at the U.S. Embassy in Baghdad on Tuesday.
 Marines in the compound fired tear gas at the crowds as President Trump called on Iraq to intervene with force.

 "U.S. personnel are secure and there has been no breach," a State Department spokesperson said.
 "There are no plans to evacuate Embassy Baghdad."

-The spokesperson added that the U.S. ambassador had been travelling and is returning to the embassy.
+The spokesperson added that the U.S. ambassador had been traveling and is returning to the embassy.

-About 100 Marines have arrived in Baghdad to shore up the embassy's Marine contingent, said officials at U.S. Central Command, which oversees the MidEast region.
+About 100 Marines have arrived in Baghdad to shore up the embassy's Marine contingent said officials at U.S. Central Command, which oversees the Mideast region.
 The officials tell NPR's Tom Bowman that a pair of Apache attack helicopters have flown over the protesters in a "show of force."

 "We're watching the situation carefully," Navy Capt.
-Bill Urban, a CentCom spokesman, told Bowman.
-"We're confident (the Embassy) is secure."
-Another U.S. official said that Iraqi forces are "engaged" in pushing protesters back but were not there when the protest began.
+Bill Urban, a CENTCOM spokesman, told Bowman.
+"We're confident (the embassy) is secure."
+Another U.S. official said that Iraqi forces are "engaged" in pushing demonstrators back but were not there when the protest began.

 The massive and highly fortified embassy compound also contains offices, residences and other facilities for the staff.